hujhax/austin-improv-wiki/Drew Wesely.md

 He performed a minor role in a scene with Ashley Judd in the motion picture **High Crimes** as "Marine", and was a background actor/dancer in the film **Desert Bloom** with Jon Voight.

 ## Active Improv & Sketch Troupes & Comedy Festival Shows
-* [[Nice Astronaut]] - improv & sketchprov troupe  (Performed in OOB four times, twice in UCBT's DCM, and Chicago Improv Festival)
+* [[Nice Astronaut]] - improv & sketchprov troupe  (Performed in OOB four times, three times in UCBT's DCM, and Chicago Improv Festival)
 * [[Who Dack]] - improv troupe (captain)
 * [[What's the Story, Steve]] - improv and sketchprov troupe (Performed in OOB)
 * [[Stool Pigeon]] - performer